 Bugs and Glitches in Assassin's Creed III: Enough is enough

-- Posted November 14th, 2012 at 02:22 EDT by Mike Harradence
+- Posted November 14th, 2012 at 02:22 EDT by Michael Harradence

 Assassin’s Creed III is Ubisoft’s most ambitious entry in the series to date, and after spending a couple of hours with the game it’s not hard to see why.
 Featuring a sprawling open-world to explore, improved combat and a brand new engine, the game dwarfs its predecessors in terms of sheer scale and technical "oomph."

 Yet bizarrely for a game that has endured three years of development, it’s easily the buggiest Assassin’s Creed game yet.
 This is particularly odd considering the fact previous games had considerably less time in the oven, and while not completely free of technical blemishes, performed far more consistently than Connor’s American adventure.

 Things were so bad that Ubisoft had to cobble together a day-one patch for the sequel – and even then it didn’t iron out all the creases.
 Bugs and glitches vary from amusing to the slightly irritating, including bears walking through solid cliff faces, NPCs failing to trigger specific events, being able to open doors while on the roof above, game crashes, floating guns, choppy frame rate and more.

 Why did the game ship with all these bugs?
 More importantly, how is it that a game that has endured such an arduous development cycle could contain more issues than annualized offerings such as Brotherhood and Revelations?
 Evidently, there’s always a pressure on publishers to deliver the product on its projected ship date, and Assassin’s Creed III is no exception.
 However, that shouldn’t excuse shipping such a sloppy product.